kivy/kivy/doc/sources/guide/packaging-osx.rst

     buildozer osx debug

-Once the app is packaged, you might want to remove extra un needed packages like gstreamer framework etc  from if you don't use video.
+Once the app is packaged, you might want to remove extra un needed packages like gstreamer framework etc from it if you don't use video.
 Same logic implies for other things you do not use, just reduce the package to it's minimal state that is needed for the app to run.

-As a example we are including the showcase example packaged using this method for both python 2(10MB) and 3(16mb), you can find the packages here https://drive.google.com/drive/folders/0B1WO07-OL50_alFzSXJUajBFdnc .
+As a example we are including the showcase example packaged using this method for both python 2(9.xMB) and 3(15.xMB), you can find the packages here https://drive.google.com/drive/folders/0B1WO07-OL50_alFzSXJUajBFdnc .